balena-io/debugging-masterclass/README.md

 However, doing so has also had another side-effect.
 Because the Supervisor is itself comprised of a container, restarting balenaEngine has *also* stopped and restarted the Supervisor.
-This is another good reason why balenaEngine should only be stopped/restarted if absolutely neccesary.
+This is another good reason why balenaEngine should only be stopped/restarted if absolutely necessary.

-So, when is absolutely neccesary?
+So, when is absolutely necessary?
 There are some issues which occasionally occur that might require this.
 Some examples might include:
 * Corruption in the `/var/lib/docker` directory, usually related to
 * Memory exhaustion and investigation